The Footsteps of Jesus

 dew that vanishes."
 Hosea 6:4.

-of those who believe, to the saving of the soul."
-Heb.
-10:39.
+but of those who believe, to the saving of the soul."
+Hebrews 10:39.

 The religious feelings of many, however lively and

 promising, have been only of brief duration.
-The Scriptures abound with
+The Scriptures abound

-instances of this description; and if we would shun such a spirit of
+with instances of this description; and if we would shun such a spirit of

-consider what is recorded of such characters, lest we be led away, and fall
+instability — let us consider what is recorded of such characters, lest

-from our own steadfastness.
+we be led away, and fall from our own steadfastness.

 In the history of God's ancient people, this spirit of

-their sakes.
-For them rivers and seas were divided, and the sun and moon
+again suspended for their sakes.
+For them rivers and seas were divided, and

-stood still.
-The heavens were opened, and angels' food fell in abundance at
+the sun and moon stood still.
+The heavens were opened, and angels' food fell

 And the great things which God did for them produced, as

-they could not fail to produce, a lively impression upon their minds.
+they could not fail to produce — a lively impression upon their minds.
 But,

 alas! it was transient in the extreme.
 This is affectingly shown in